wenbinyugroup/ivabs/docs/source/prevabs/guide.rst

   :width: 75%
   :align: center

-  Cross section definition in PreVABS.
+  Cross-section definition in PreVABS.

 ..
-In PreVABS, the key to preparing input files for a cross section is
+In PreVABS, the key to preparing input files for a cross-section is
 .. defining *Segment*\ s.
 A *Segment* is a unique combination of a
 .. *Base line* and a *Layup*, as shown in :numref:`Fig. %s <fig_airfoil1>`.
 ..
 Another important concept is *Level*, which collects segments into